The Summons (Mason novel): Plot

-After a good early education, Martin Hillyard left home at 16 to scrape a living in the ports of the Southern Spanish coast.
-When he was 19, his parents died and he took up a place at Oxford, becoming friends with Harry Luttrell, a young man steeped in tradition.
-After University Hillyard worked as a playwright while Luttrell felt it his duty to take a commission in his family's regiment, the Clayfords, to redeem its reputation after disgrace in the South African Wars.
+After a good early education, Martin Hillyard leaves home at 16 to scrape a living in the ports of the Southern Spanish coast.
+When he reaches the age of 19, his parents die and he takes up a place at Oxford, becoming friends with Harry Luttrell, a young man steeped in tradition.
+After University, Hillyard works as a playwright while Luttrell feels it his duty to take a commission in his family's regiment, the Clayfords, to redeem its reputation after its disgrace in the South African Wars.

-Fearful of becoming an "undisciplined soldier", and wanting to escape from a relationship with Stella Croyle, a divorcée he finds excessively proprietorial, Luttrell volunteers in 1912 to be posted to the Sudan.
+Fearful of becoming an "undisciplined soldier", and now wanting to escape from a relationship with Stella Croyle, a divorcée he finds excessively proprietorial, Luttrell volunteers in 1912 to be posted to the Sudan.
 Stella, however, will not accept that the relationship is over, and when Hillyard decides to take a shooting holiday there, gets him to promise that he will ask Luttrell to write.
 When the friends meet, Luttrell makes it clear that he has no intention of doing so.

 Hillyard is summoned to the Admiralty in London, and learns that his wide network of working class Spanish contacts makes him well suited for secret service work.

 In August 1914 Hillyard attends a house party at the home of Sir Chichester and Lady Splay.
 Most of the house guests attend the racing at Goodwood, but Lady Splay's orphaned niece, the 18 year old Joan Whitworth, affects to reject conventional society and declines to go.
 The guests notice as the afternoon draws on that gaps have appeared in the crowds and that "the officers had gone".
 Great Britain has entered the Great War.

 Largely due to the bravery of Luttrell, the Clayfords redeem their reputation at the Battle of the Somme in July 1916.
 With assistance from an influential Spanish tobacco smuggler, José Medina, Hillyard obtains details of German submarine movements and discovers how enemy messages are being passed between Berlin and Madrid.
 Medina confirms the involvement of a prominent Spaniard called Mario Escobar.